PodDBio/Docs/learn/README.md

 The metaverse boom triggers the growth of activities in entertainment, social networking, e-commerce, content creation, etc., which brings the increase of blockchain users, on-chain assets, businesses.
 In the blockchain world, these are represented by on-chain entities.
 An on-chain entity refers to a specific existence on the blockchain that can be identified via its address or asset ID, such as an address, an NFT or a contract.
 The data providing information about these entities are their metadata.

-Metaverse participants can include not only humans but also machines like programs, smart contracts and offline machines (e.g., ticket vending machines) Hence, to ensure a smooth data collaboration experience, metadata should be not only human-readable, but also machine-readable.
+Metaverse participants can include not only humans but also machines like programs, smart contracts and real machines (e.g., ticket vending machines) Hence, to ensure a smooth data collaboration experience, metadata should be not only human-readable, but also machine-readable.
 Therefore, it is important to decide how we store, organize, manage and use the metadata.

 ### Obstacles